 In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-This is communicated through the weekly briefing agenda and sporadically by email as appropriate.

-Vernon Park Primary School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape school's safeguarding arrangements and child protection policies.
-All staff understand their collective responsibility towards safeguarding and this policy is co-constructed with all staff invited to present their opinions and knowledge.
-Safeguarding is high profile across the entire school community and is recognised as a collective responsibility: staff understand that their opinions, observations and disclosures are important and feel comfortable sharing updates accordingly.
+Vernon Park Primary School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies.
+All staff understand their collective responsibility towards safeguarding.
+This policy is co-constructed with knowledgeable and experienced staff.
+Safeguarding is high profile across the entire school community and is recognised as a collective responsibility; staff understand that their opinions, observations and disclosures are important and feel comfortable sharing updates accordingly.

-The DSL and headteacher will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained
+The DSL and headteacher will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an upto-date record of who has been trained